Interested in the wonderful world of nutrition and dietetics? Then you have come to the right place for a nutrition degree!

 Declaring Your Intent

 If you are currently a UWM student and wish to change your major to “Nutritional Sciences-Intended,” you must meet with an academic advisor to do so.
-Your Nutritional Sciences advisor will guide you through the declaration process and application to the major.
-If you are interested in becoming a registered dietitian nutritionist (RDN), please be sure to inform your advisor that you would like to consider incorporating pre-dietetics as part of your program of study.
+Your advisor will guide you through the declaration process and application to the major.
+If you are interested in becoming a registered dietitian nutritionist (RDN), please be sure to inform your advisor that you would like to consider incorporating pre-dietetics into your program of study.

 Students interested in pursuing the B.S.
 Nutritional Sciences are considered “Nutritional Sciences-Intended” and encouraged to apply to the major as soon as they are eligible.
 To be eligible for admission to the major, students must have completed a minimum of 15 credits, earned a cumulative grade point average (GPA) of 2.50 or higher, and specific prerequisite courses must be completed (or in progress) with a minimum grade of C: